 - Spay/neuter admittance for cats: Monday to Friday at 8:15am.

-- Please note that late arrivals may be asked to reschedule.
+- Please note that late arrivals may not be accommodated and may need to be rescheduled.

-- Patients must fast the night before surgery – they cannot have anything to eat after midnight (water is OK).
+Patients over 4 months old must fast the night before surgery – they cannot have anything to eat after midnight (water is OK).
 Pets should be kept indoors and supervised to ensure they fast appropriately.
-Patients that have not fasted will not be accepted for surgery.
+Patients that have not fasted will not be accepted for surgery, no exceptions.

-- The BC SPCA Prince George Spay/Neuter Clinic will not spay dogs in heat or neuter dogs if both testes are not palpable.
+- The clinic will not spay dogs in heat or neuter dogs if both testes are not palpable.

 - Pets need to be picked up from surgery the same day between 2-4pm for dogs, and 3-4pm for cats.

-- Pre and post-operative IV fluids are recommended for all animals but not mandatory for healthy animals under 5 years, solely to make prices more accessible to more people.
+- IV fluids are recommended for all animals but not mandatory for healthy animals under 5 years, solely to make prices more accessible to more people.